 However if you do finish early you can always fill in time by calling for questions (and praying that you get some!)

-For instance at a networking breakfast or lunch you will most likely get between 20 and 40 minutes to get your message across, whereas in a conference you might get 45 minutes to an hour or even longer.
+At a networking breakfast or lunch you will most likely get between 20 and 40 minutes to get your message across, whereas in a conference you might get 45 minutes to an hour or even longer.

 Handouts: To compensate for the eventuality that you may not get to cover all the points you planned, have a value-added handout to leave with the audience.
 Maybe a list of tips or a special offer.
 Make sure it has your contact details and website on it.
 (Obvious I know, but you’d be surprised!).